fuqi-jia/AAAI25/README.md

 ```
     ./prepare.sh
 ```
-One can run our solver parallel using the command:
+One can run our solver parallelly using the command:
 ```
     ./parallel_our_solver.sh cdcl_ocac
 ```